microsoft/winget-cli-restsource/Tools/PowershellModule/doc/new-private-repository-azure.md

 **How to:**

-1. Download a local copy of the Windows Package Manager Rest Source from GitHub (github: [winget-cli-restsource](https://github.com/microsoft/winget-cli-restsource))
+1. Download a local copy of the Windows Package Manager Rest Source from GitHub (github: [winget-cli-restsource](https://github.com/microsoft/winget-cli-restsource/releases))
-    1. Select *Code* from within GitHub.
-    1. Select *Download ZIP* from the drop-down menu.
+    1. Download *.Zip file from the latest release.
     1. Extract the newly downloaded ZIP file to *C:\Projects\\*

 ### Application Insights